-Cash provided by financing activities during the three months ended September 30, 2016 were \$6,544,025 (2015: \$1,442,549) and primarily consisted of cash received from a convertible debenture financing of \$6,685,692, net of issuance costs.
+Cash provided by financing activities during the six months ended December 31, 2016 was \$13,872,386 (2015: \$1,442,549) and during the current period primarily consisted of cash received from long term debt of \$12,709,771 and from a non-brokered private placement of \$1,312,282, net of issuance costs.

-Cash used in investing activities during the three months ended September 30, 2016 totalled \$869,917 (2015: \$556,307).
-Cash outflows consisted of mining interest and property, plant and equipment expenditures related to the detailed engineering, permitting and development of the Moss Mine Project.
+Cash used in investing activities during the six months ended December 31, 2016 totalled \$2,258,073 (2015: \$768,291) and during the current period consisted of expenditures for mining interests and property, plant and equipment and related to the detailed engineering, permitting and development of the Moss Mine Project.

-A significant portion of the Company's cash as of September 30, 2016 was denominated in Canadian dollars.
+A significant portion of the Company's cash as of December 31, 2016 was denominated in Canadian dollars.
 However, the Company does maintain cash balances denominated in US dollars and in conducting operations the Company made payments as appropriate in both Canadian and US dollars.
 Accordingly, the Company is subject to foreign currency rate fluctuations between the US and Canadian dollar.

-During the three months ended September 30, 2016, working capital increased by \$4,683,943 to \$5,345,110.
-The working capital increase was primarily attributable to proceeds received from the closing of the first tranche of convertible debenture financing in July 2016.
+During the six months ended December 31, 2016, working capital increased by \$8,843,445 to \$9,504,612.
+The working capital increase was primarily attributable to proceeds received from the closing of a convertible debenture financing, a non-brokered private placement, and a senior secured credit facility.